viamrobotics/docs/docs/components/gantry/_index.md

 To use a gantry, you need to add it to your machine's configuration.
 Go to your machine's **CONFIGURE** page, and add a model that supports your gantry.

-The following list shows you the available gantry models.
+The following list shows the available gantry models.
 For additional configuration information, click on the model name:

 {{< tabs >}}